Wowowee: Ratings

-During its past 5 years, Wowowee became one of the longest-running noontime show, Eat Bulaga!'s biggest opponent.
-According to TNS National TV Ratings, Wowowee was consistent in hitting the 20% mark.
-It even hits the 30% mark if the show had special occasions.
-Example of this is the comeback of Willie Revillame on the show after its 1-month suspension.
+During its 5 years on air, Wowowee became one of the longest-running noontime show, Eat Bulaga!'s biggest opponent.
+According to TNS National TV Ratings, Wowowee was consistent in hitting the 20% mark but also breached the 30% mark on special occasions such as the comeback of Willie Revillame on the show after his one-month sabbatical in 2009.
 It rated 32.3%, a 12.1% lead against Eat Bulaga!'s 20.2%.
-It also gave Eat Bulaga! a close fight in Mega Manila, Bulaga's bailiwick while in rural areas, Wowowee was winning via landslide victory against its rival.
+Wowowee also gave Eat Bulaga! a close fight in its Metro Manila bailiwick while in rural areas, Wowowee was winning via landslide victory.
 However, Eat Bulaga! later defeated the show in rural areas due to its "Juan for All, All for Juan" segment.